Pinhole Technique FAQ’s

 Where traditional gum recession surgery can take around 2 hours to repair 1-2 teeth, the Pinhole Technique allows Dr. Stoner to work on up to 14 teeth at the same time.
 It should not take more than 10 minutes per tooth/pinhole made, and the gums of up to 3 teeth can be repaired with one pinhole.
 Please note: this is a variable and each individual situation can be different.

 How long will it take for me to recover from the procedure?

 Most patients recover within a day.
 It also only takes around a day for the tiny holes to disappear.
 There are no open wounds or incisions, so recovery is not really an issue.

 How long will the repairs last?

 The Pinhole Technique is a permanent gum line correction.
-Although aging, genetics and over-brushing of the gum line is known to to be factors in a receding gum line.
+Although aging, genetics and over-brushing of the gum line are known to be factors in a receding gum line.

 Can I Brush and Floss After The Pinhole Surgical Technique Procedure?

 We recommend not brushing the gums for a minimum of 24 hours and to refrain from flossing the gum line for the same period of time.
 This does not mean your teeth have to be neglected for this period just make sure to stay away from the treated areas of your gums.